The Iron Claw (film): Plot

 In 1979, World Class Championship Wrestling (WCCW) is owned by retired professional wrestler Fritz Von Erich, who once dreamed of winning the NWA World Heavyweight Championship.
-Fritz has five sons with his wife Doris, from oldest to youngest: Jack Jr., who died as a child, Kevin and David, who both wrestled in WCCW, Kerry, an aspiring discus thrower, and Mike, an aspiring musician.
+Fritz has five sons with his wife Doris, from oldest to youngest: Jack Jr., who died as a child, Kevin and David, who both wrestle in WCCW, Kerry, an aspiring discus thrower, and Mike, an aspiring musician.
 Kevin, the current Texas Heavyweight Champion, starts a relationship with a woman named Pam and tells her about the "Von Erich curse" that killed Jack Jr. as a child, supposedly brought on by Fritz changing his last name from Adkisson to his mother's, whose family had suffered constant tragedy.

 Kevin wins a non-title match against NWA World Heavyweight Champion Harley Race by disqualification, putting himself in the lead to challenge for the title.
 However, Fritz is disappointed that Kevin took a long time to get up after taking a vertical suplex directly on concrete, but is delighted by David displaying a natural talent for showmanship while cutting a promo.
-The 1980 Summer Olympics boycott dashes Kerry's hopes of competition, and he moves back home, where Fritz asks him also to become a wrestler.
+The boycott of the 1980 Summer Olympics in Moscow dashes Kerry's hopes of competing, and he moves back home, where Fritz also asks him to become a wrestler.

 By 1983, Kevin, Kerry and David go over the Fabulous Freebirds to win the Six-Man Tag Team Championship, and Fritz volunteers David over Kevin to work current NWA World Heavyweight Champion Ric Flair.
-Kevin and Pam get married, and he reveals at the wedding to an ill David that he will soon be a father.
+Kevin and Pam get married, and he reveals to an ill David at the wedding that he will soon be a father.
 A week before his match against Flair, David dies of enteritis while touring in Japan.
 Both Kevin and Kerry volunteer to work Flair in his place, but Fritz lets a coin flip decide, resulting in Kerry being the one to face Flair—going over him and winning the World Heavyweight Championship.
 Although Fritz is overjoyed, a drunk Kerry goes out for a motorcycle ride and loses his right foot in an accident.